5 Sales Prospecting Examples For Effective Outreach

 For those wondering what is prospecting in sales, it’s usually the first step in the sales process, which consists of identifying potential customers and reaching out.
 There are different approaches to sales prospecting depending on the size of your team, company, and industry.

-Let’s take a look at five traditional sales prospecting techniques and some best practices on how to prospect for sales.
+Let’s address what is prospecting is sales, five traditional sales prospecting techniques and some best practices on how to prospect for sales.

 Top 5 Sales Prospecting Techniques